stephen • simon • phil • cathy

 Phil is the author of Counter-Tourism: The Handbook (Triarchy Press, 2012), Counter-Tourism: A Pocketbook (Triarchy Press, 2012), A Sardine Street Box of Tricks [a handbook for making mis-guided tours] with Simon Persighetti (Triarchy Press, 2012) and Mythogeography (Triarchy Press, 2010).

-Phil is a visiting lecturer at the University of Plymouth and the University of Exeter.
+Phil is an Associate Professor (Reader) in the School of Humanities and Performing Arts at the University of Plymouth.
 He has published papers in Studies In Theatre and Performance Research, Cultural Geographies, Performance Research, Research in Drama Education and New Theatre Quarterly.